Hume Startup Grant Program now liveApplication

 Voice-to-voice models are set to transform a wide range of products and services over the coming months.

 Customer service.
 For customer-facing businesses, voice-to-voice models can provide 24/7 support with unprecedented empathy and understanding.
 This is crucial, as businesses lose an estimated $75 billion annually due to poor customer service (source), and 81% of customers prefer self-service options according to Harvard Business Review (source).
 Businesses are unable to answer all incoming calls, which results in significant missed revenue - small and medium-sized businesses miss between 22% to 62% of all incoming calls (source).
 For example, in the automotive industry, a single missed call can result in a $220 lost opportunity, with the average automotive business losing $49,000 in revenue leakage per year due to unanswered calls (source).
 Using voice AI models can allow businesses to earn millions more in revenue.
+Empathic voice AI will be even more effective in satisfying customers and resolving their issues.

 A more efficient interface for virtually any application.
 Voice-to-voice models can significantly boost productivity by allowing hands-free, natural language interactions with complex systems.
 Since the voice is 4x faster than typing and allows applications to perform any action, not just the ones presented on a specific UI page, this may unlock an order of magnitude increase in productivity.
 Any application can add a voice interface to accelerate interaction speed and improve accessibility for millions of users.